ilderaj/ilderaj.github.com/_posts/2014-05-24-using-python-to-backup.md

 ---
 {% include JB/setup %}

-I'm recently reading the book [*A Byte of Python*](http://www.swaroopch.com/notes/python/) by Swaroop C H. The chapter [*Problem Solving*](http://www.swaroopch.com/notes/python/#problem_solving) is about creating a program that backups in a zip file.
+I'm recently reading [*A Byte of Python*](http://www.swaroopch.com/notes/python/) by Swaroop C H (fantastic book for Python beginners BTW).
+The chapter [*Problem Solving*](http://www.swaroopch.com/notes/python/#problem_solving) is about creating a program that backups files.
 The author uses `os.system` to create the archives for pedagogical purposes and suggests the readers to try using `zipfile` or `tarfile` which are built-in modules to refine the program.

 Here is what I did:
 ##Ver1
 The first version is based on the original basic version mentioned in the book.
 It creates a zip file named by the current time and add all the files under a certain directory to it: